argonne-lcf/ALCF_Hands_on_HPC_Workshop/03_distributedHyperOpt/01_BasicHPS/README.md

 Every DeepHyper search requires at least 2 Python objects as input:

-- `run`: Your "black-box" function returning the objective value to be maximized
+- `run`: a Python function representing your "black-box" function, which returns the real-valued objective to be maximized
-- `Problem`: an instance of `deephyper.problem.BaseProblem` which defines the search space of input parameters to `run`.
+- `Problem`: a Python class instance of `deephyper.problem.BaseProblem` which defines the search space of input parameters to `run`.

-We will illustrate DeepHyper HPS for the MNIST dataset, with a goal of tuning the hyperparameters to maximize the classification accuracy.
+We will demonstrate DeepHyper's HPS capabilities applied to the MNIST dataset, with the goal of tuning the hyperparameters to maximize the classification accuracy.
+This walkthrough will exclusively use TensorFlow's Keras API for defining the neural network; refer back to [`tensorflow2_keras_mnist.py`](../../tensorflow2_keras_mnist.py).

 ## Environment setup on [`Theta`](https://www.alcf.anl.gov/support-center/theta) at [ALCF](https://www.alcf.anl.gov):

 To start on Theta, let's set up a clean workspace for the HPS:

 ```bash
 # Create a new workspace with Balsam DB